mvexel/locationservice/README.md

     git clone https://github.com/mvexel/locationservice.git

-Create a virtualenv to run this in and add the current path to it:
+Create a virtualenv to run this in:

     mkvirtualenv locationservice

+Create a configuration file (or copy the example and adapt to your environment)

     cd locationservice
-    add2virtualenv .
+    cp locationservice/settings_example.py locationservice/settings.py

-Install the python requirements:
+Install the app and dependencies:

-    pip install -r requirements.txt
+    python setup.py install

 Edit the file `apache/locationservice.conf` and `wsgi/locationservice.wsgi` so that the path corresponds to where the locationservice app and virtualenv live.
-Then add symlink it into the Apache `conf.d` directory:
+Then add symlink it into the Apache `sites-enabled` directory:

     sudo ln -s /path/to/locationservice/wsgilocationservice.conf /etc/apache2/sites-enabled/